Hyperthyroidism Diet: Foods to Avoid and Eat

 Is rice ok for hyperthyroidism?

 Yes, it is ok to consume rice for hyperthyroidism.
-But prefer brown rice instead of white rice.
-Brown rice is low glycemic index food.
-Brown rice keeps hormone levels in the normal range, including thyroid hormone.
+However, I prefer brown rice over white rice.
+Brown rice is a low glycemic index food.
+Brown rice helps maintain hormone levels within the normal range, including thyroid hormone levels.

 Can we drink milk in hyperthyroidism?

 Yes, hyperthyroidism patients can generally consume milk as part of a balanced diet.
-Milk is an excellent calcium source, vital for maintaining bone health.
+Milk is an excellent source of calcium, vital for maintaining bone health.
 People with hyperthyroidism have high calcium in their blood.
 This leads to weak bones, like osteoporosis.
-To prevent osteoporosis in hyperthyroid patients should eat calcium-rich food.
+To prevent osteoporosis in hyperthyroid patients, it is recommended to eat calcium-rich foods.

 Are almonds good for hyperthyroidism?